Skip to content

 Short answers, pulled from the story.

-The Roberts loom was introduced by Richard Roberts in 1830.
-It became the first power loom more viable than a hand loom and led to widespread use in the Lancashire cotton industry.
+The Roberts loom was a cast-iron power loom introduced by Richard Roberts in 1830.
+It was the first power loom considered more viable than a hand loom, being both easily adjustable and reliable, which led to its widespread adoption in the Lancashire cotton industry.

-Who invented the Roberts loom and where did he work?
+Who invented the Roberts loom and where was he from?